clemsos/writings/_quora/2014-07-18-I-am-going-to-Hong-Kong-next-month-Are-there-any-suggestions-for-me-especially-the-hotel.md

 language: en
 title: |
     I am going to Hong Kong next month.
-Are there any suggestions for me, especially the hotel? - Quora
+Are there any suggestions for me, especially the hotel?
 ---

 If you want some extra time witout carrying all your stuff, you can